abtheo/neural-population-decoding/readme.md

 ### 3)  `run_hierarchical.py`

 Here we run the training and testing loops for the hierarchical bayesian WTA network.
 The GSN images are converted into spike trains under the folder `data\spikes`.
-The nework is trained on the training set
+The nework is trained for a given number of epochs before being evaluated on the test set.
+The results of the evaluation are saved into an output directory as shown below.

     .
     ├── ...                     # Repository root level